andrew/ultimate-awesome/README.md

 - [awesome-decentralized-identity](https://github.com/awesomelistsio/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/awesomelistsio/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
 - [awesome-distributed-databases](https://github.com/awesomelistsio/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
+- [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
 - [awesome-privacy-coins](https://github.com/awesomelistsio/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.